 SATURN's focus on the unified SPASE problem is a first for largemodel DL workloads.
-Section 1.1 already discusses our positioning against prior art and the rationales for our system design.
-We now elaborate more how prior art connects to each dimension of the SPASE problem.
-The Appendix of our tech report includes further discussion of the wider DL systems landscape including tools such as DeepSpeed [94] and Megatron [80] as well as cluster schedulers like Gandiva [117], Gavel [77], and Antman [118].
+We now elaborate on prior art connected to each dimension of the SPASE problem.
+The Appendix of our tech report includes further discussion of the wider DL systems landscape.

-Parallelism Selectors and Hybridizers: Paleo [86] focused on performance models for data parallelism and model parallelism.
+Parallelism Selectors and Hybridizers: Paleo [50] focused on performance models for data parallelism and model parallelism.
 But the DL parallelism landscape has changed since then (2016), with numerous new approaches.
 While Paleo might be extended to newer parallelisms, our empirical Trial Runner approach is more easily extensible and highly general.
-Alpa, FlexFlow, and Unity [49, 106, 127] focus on generating bespoke parallelism strategies for model architectures through complex search procedures.
+Alpa, FlexFlow, and Unity [25, 61, 69] focus on generating bespoke parallelism strategies for model architectures through complex search procedures.
 They can produce efficient single-model plans, but the cumulative search overheads can get high when applied repeatedly to multi-model training.
 They also do not consider multiple models being trained in model selection workloads.
-In addition, these tools must manually be reconfigured for new approaches (e.g., spilling).
-These tools could potentially be viewed as parallelisms for SATURN's UPP abstraction.
-DL Model Selection Systems: SATURN follows a line of work on systems for model selection, including Cerebro [54], Hyperband [58], and ASHA [57].
-However, none of these prior works were explicitly designed for the large-model setting, where users must navigate the tradeoffs of complex and varied parallelisms, as explained in Section 1.
+In addition, these tools must manually be redesigned for new approaches (e.g., spilling).
+These tools could potentially be viewed as parallelisms for SATURN'S UPP abstraction.

+DL Model Selection Systems: SATURN follows a line of work on systems for model selection, including Cerebro [28], Hyperband [31], and ASHA [30].
+However, none of these prior works were explicitly designed for the large-model setting, where users must navigate multiple complex and varied parallelisms, as explained in Section 1.
 Cerebro hybridizes task- and data-parallelism to train multiple DL models in parallel on sharded data.
 Hyperband reallocates training resources (e.g., number of epochs) across tasks based on convergence behaviors.
 SHA implements a rungbased promotion plan to kill off less-promising job instances and prioritize the execution of higher-value ones.
-ASHA extends this to execute promotions asynchronously to reduce straggler-induced overheads, rather than in batch-based rounds.
-ModelKeeper [55] suggests warm-starting across similar model configurations.
-This could be used to reduce the demands of model selection up front, before SATURN executes.
+ASHA extends this to execute promotions asynchronously.
+ModelKeeper [29] suggests warm-starting across similar model configurations.
 All these techniques exist at a higher-level of abstraction, e.g., data sharding, early-stopping, or warm-starting.
 Thus, they are orthogonal to SATURN and could be combined with our work in future extensions.

-DL Resource Schedulers: Pollux and Optimus [82, 83, 88] tackle apportionment and scheduling, two parts of SPASE.
+DL Resource Schedulers: Pollux and Optimus [48, 49, 51] tackle apportionment [44] and scheduling, two parts of SPASE.
 But they do not explicitly support larger-than-GPU-memory models, where complex parallelisms alter performance tradeoffs in non-trivial ways, as our work shows.
 In Optimus' case, we can take the core mechanisms and adapt them for large-model training, as we do in our Optimus baselines.
 But such adaptations underperform native large-model tools such as SATURN.
 These tools also do not target model selection workloads and optimize for throughput, while makespan is better suited for our setting.
 They also alter model accuracy, violating our fidelity desideratum.
 A config submitted to Pollux (e.g., batch size X and learning rate Y) may yield different accuracies than the same X and Y without Pollux.
-Themis [67] studies scheduling fairness for ML jobs from different users; their goal and setting are orthogonal to ours in that we focus on model selection jobs from the same user and optimize for makespan.
+Themis [37] studies scheduling fairness for ML jobs from different users; their goal and setting are orthogonal to ours in that we focus on model selection jobs from the same user and optimize for makespan.